sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 One proposed technique to answer this question is _Thread-Level Speculation_ (TLS).
 TLS allows software to run portions of a sequential program in parallel while retaining the original sequential semantics.
-The key idea is that special hardware support will detect when any of these parallel tasks misbehave and either rollback the effects of such "speculative tasks" or hide the "bad" behavior form other tasks somehow.
+The key idea is that special hardware support will detect when any of these parallel tasks misbehave and either roll back the effects of such "speculative tasks" or hide the "bad" behavior form other tasks somehow.